 Within the story, either the Hellfire rulemaker/couturier is a person who believes that women have a place (“beneath and in service”), or they are a person who does not shy from using established social obstacles (misogyny, shame, fear of rape—you know, woman stuff) to test prospective high-level members.
 Either way: they’re performing sexism.
 They’re integrating sexism into their organisation.

-In this spread, as throughout her published history, Emma Frost is single-minded.
+Throughout her published history, Emma Frost is single-minded.
 She’s headed for power, and she believes herself singular: see how she suggests institutional dehumanisation (a sexist dresscode) can be a tool for personal victory (“it’s all about PERSONAL DOMINATION”).
 She regards every battle as a personal one, which she alone may either win or lose.
 She considers the world her oyster because she must: for Emma Frost to be able to succeed in reining the Hellfire’s influence, it must be theoretically possible for Emma Frost to be able to achieve this.
 She won’t allow the possibility of impossibility; therefore, no obstacle is real, because she can overcome it.

 It can’t diminish Emma Frost to be required to dress to a sexist menu, because if Emma Frost can be diminished, the house of cards that is her gameplan crumbles.
 Men seek to reduce women, and to reduce Emma Frost personally (it’s revealed in this same issue that visitors to the Club often mistake her for a waitress, not recognising a leader—comics published years later imagine, or reveal, her younger years to have been a horror show of abusive patriarchs).
 Either men can beat her down or they can’t.
 If hardship and humiliation are able to leave their mark, then she is covered with marks.
 Emma Frost regards herself as the White Queen.
 No marks.
 A spotless diamond field.
 Why would she allow her confidence to waver?
 Because you feel bad about the disrespect you (whisper it: also) receive?